-The Publicity Act now contains a definition of the concept of "ultimate beneficiary", which includes, among other things, (i) holding, directly or indirectly, shares to which are attached 25% or more of the voting rights attached to all shares of the registrant carrying the right to vote, (ii) holding, directly or indirectly, shares to which are attached 25% of more of the fair market value of all issued and outstanding shares of the registrant, (iii) having a direct or indirect influence on the affairs of the registrant which, if exercised, would constitute effective control of the affaires of the registrant, (iv) being the general partner of a partnership, or (v) being a trustee of a trust.
-In addition, where several natural persons have agreed, directly or indirectly, to jointly exercise their voting rights attached to shares of a registrant (which agreement could take the form of a shareholders agreement) and such persons jointly hold 25% or more of the voting rights attached to all shares of the registrant carrying the right to vote, each such natural person is deemed to be an "ultimate beneficiary".
+The Publicity Act now contains a definition of the concept of "ultimate beneficiary", which includes, inter alia, i) holding, directly or indirectly, of shares to which are attached 25% or more of the voting rights attached to all shares of the registrant carrying the right to vote, ii) holding, directly or indirectly, of shares to which is attached 25% of more of the fair market value of all issued and outstanding shares of the registrant, iii) having a direct or indirect influence on the affairs of the registrant which, if exercised, would constitute effective control of the affairs of the registrant, iv) being the general partner of a partnership, or v) being a trustee of a trust.
+In addition, where several natural persons have agreed, directly or indirectly, to jointly exercise their voting rights attached to shares of a registrant (which agreement could take the form of a shareholders agreement) and that such persons jointly hold 25% or more of the voting rights attached to all shares of the registrant carrying the right to vote, each such natural person is deemed to be an "ultimate beneficiary".

-As of March 31, 2023, all entities that are required to be or that have voluntarily registered under the Publicity Act are required to disclose the natural persons that are their ultimate beneficiaries.
-The information to be provided in respect of ultimate beneficiaries includes their name(s), date of birth, home address and professional domicile (where applicable), details on the type of control exercised by each of them or the percentage of shares or units they hold or of which they are the beneficiaries, and the date on which they became or ceased to be ultimate beneficiaries.
+As of March 31, 2023, all entities that are required to be or that have voluntarily registered under the Publicity Act will be required to disclose the natural persons that are their ultimate beneficiaries, subject to narrow exceptions.
+The information to be provided in respect of ultimate beneficiaries includes their name(s); exact date of birth; home address and professional domicile, where applicable; details on the type of control exercised by each of them or the percentage of shares or units they hold or of which they are the beneficiaries; and date on which they became or ceased to be ultimate beneficiaries.
 The majority of the information disclosed regarding ultimate beneficiaries will be available to the public on the Quebec Enterprise Registrar's (REQ) website.
-However, the ultimate beneficiaries' date of birth and certain information regarding minors who are ultimate beneficiaries will not be available to the public.
-Finally, registrants have to provide the REQ with a copy of the identification of each director listed in the REQ, along with the date of birth of all natural persons whose names are to be disclosed to the REQ (which includes officers of corporations).
+However, the ultimate beneficiaries' date of birth and certain information on minors who are ultimate beneficiaries will not be available to the public.
+Finally, registrants have to provide the REQ with a copy of identification for each director listed in the REQ, along with the date of birth (day, month and year) of all natural persons whose names are to be disclosed to the REQ (which includes officers of corporations).

 Please consult our specialists for tailored advice on the Quebec Corporations Act or before making a decision on incorporating a corporation under the Quebec Corporations Act or under the CBCA.
 Our publication entitled "Doing Business in Canada" also provides additional information regarding incorporation, registration and other relevant information regarding the establishment of a business in Quebec.
+Our specialists are also available to assist with the determination of persons that are ultimate beneficiaries of an entity and related information to be disclosed to the REQ.